Launch offer

 Your floor rises to$47,500

-EOD trailing: your floor only moves up, only at end of day — never intraday, never down.
+EOD trailing drawdown: your floor only moves up, only at end of day, and never intraday.

 Figures are based on your starting funded account balance.
-Daily loss resets at end of each trading day.
+Daily loss resets each trading day.
+Pro uses a static floor; Classic uses EOD trailing.

 How to use this calculator